Belgium · tool

 Local etiquette

-- •Tipping is generally not expected as a service charge is usually included, but rounding up the bill or leaving a small tip (5-10%) for exceptional service is appreciated.
+- •Tipping is not mandatory as service is usually included, but rounding up the bill or leaving a small tip (5-10%) for excellent service is appreciated.